rediska503/reading-notes/README.md

 # Reading notes for codefellows
 this is my readding note
 ## About myself
+Hey there I'm Veronika.
+Ukrainian immigrant with bachelor degree in "environmental protection" who decided to became Web developer.
+Been a housewife for awhile now, due to that I got myself into arts and crafts, love to paint and play music instruments.
+I started to code about 4 months ago and felt like its a fun and challenging thing to do.
+So me and my 64-bit OS are going to conquer the World one day)))
 ### Growth Mindset
  To me growth midset is:
  - Views failure as an opportunity to learn.